 Use VO and TikTok Songs With Audio Effect

 If you select a TikTok song before recording, the song will cover all sounds from the video.
 This includes the microphone speaker and the in-effect sound.

 If you select the TikTok song after recording on the editing page, the sound in the video (including the microphone and sound in the effect) can play with the TikTok song together.

-Adding a voiceover is totally fine, it won’t affect the embedded sound at all.
+Adding a voiceover will not affect the embedded sound.

-Audio player and related audio features will generally not cause any frame rate reductions, but keep in mind that too many audio nodes or audio + segmentations combinations can impact your effect performance.
+Audio player and related audio features will generally not cause any frame rate reductions, but keep in mind that too many audio nodes or audio and segmentation combinations can impact your effect performance.